The In-Depth Guide to Bitcoin That Won’t Leave You Frustrated

 Where can we store everyone’s balances and their transaction histories?

-In conventional centralized systems, there are dedicated servers owned and maintained by financial institutions, such as banks, that store all the data.
-Although this data is supposed to be highly secure and confidential, in recent years, there have been several instances of hackers gaining access to this information on numerous occasions in recent years.
+In conventional centralized systems, dedicated servers are owned and maintained by financial institutions, such as banks, that store all the data.
+Although this data is supposed to be highly secure and confidential, hackers have gained access to this information on numerous occasions in recent years.

 In the Bitcoin system, there is no single authority that controls the data.
 Instead, all the information is public.

 Bitcoin does this by employing a peer-to-peer distributed network.
-The data is distributed across thousands of participating computers, known as nodes, that are connected via the internet.
+The data is distributed across thousands of participating computers connected via the internet, known as nodes.
 Each node has access to the ledger (or blockchain), which gets updated every time a new transaction (or block) gets added.

 These transactions are carried out according to a set of rules, known as the Bitcoin protocol.